City carbon monitoring - Dijon Case study

 In 2021, Dijon was selected along 100 cities by the European Commission to join its NetZeroCities initiative, aiming at reaching climate neutrality by 2030.

 The city had an ambitious climate plan but did not have a precise and cost effective way to track their carbon emissions.

 Like many cities, Dijon was also looking for capital to finance their emission reductions plans.

-In February 2022, Everimpact installed 75 ground sensors across the city.
-Through Everimpact’s platform, the emissions data collected from these sensors is combined with satellite and AI, to measure, in near real-time, the carbon emissions linked to mobility, industry, buildings and waste facilities.
+In February 2022, Everimpact installed 75 ground CO2 sensors across the city.
+Through Everimpact’s platform, the emissions data collected from these sensors is combined with satellite and AI, to measure in near real-time, the carbon emissions and sequestration in real time.

 Now that an emissions baseline has been established, Everimpact’s solution allows city managers to assess the impact of various decarbonization policies laid out on their Climate plans and track their progress in real time.

 Dijon has become the world’s first city to track both live air quality and CO2 emissions in real time.
 This insight allows them to track progress in real time on their climate plans.